parkjan4/HiggsBoson/README.md

 The project has the following folder (and file) structure:

 * `data/`.
-Directory containing original dataset from CERN.
+Contains zipped train and test dataset from CERN.

 * `project/`.
 Folder containing the actual code files for the project:
     * `gephi/` Folder containing gephi files for visualization and exploration of the network.